microsoft/ARI/README.md

 ### Prerequisites

-You can use Azure Grinder in both in Cloudshell and Powershell Desktop.
+You can use Azure Resource Inventory in both in Cloudshell and Powershell Desktop.

 What things you need to run the script